McGill-ECSE321-Fall2020/project-group-07/README.md

 [![GitHub milestones](https://img.shields.io/badge/milestones-0-green)](https://github.com/McGill-ECSE321-Fall2020/project-group-07/milestones)
 ## The Team

-##### Anthony Dagher: : U2 Software Engineering student.
+##### Anthony Dagher: U2 Software Engineering student.
 Like others, I am still learning as much as I can about software development and coding in general.
 I'm hoping to gain useful knowledge (applicable in the real world) through this project, as well as improve teamworking skills.

-##### Jay Han:
+##### Jay Han:  U4 Mechanical Engineering minoring in Software.
+Interest in Computer Vision and ML in general.
+Excited to apply Agile project management techniques.

 ##### Keon Olsz: